jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

       - however, SOC3 audit results are intended for public disclosure
   - Two types of SOC reports:
     - **Type I Reports**: provide the auditor’s opinion on the description provided by management and the suitability of the design of the controls
-      - type I reports also cover only a specific point in time, rather than an extended period
+      - type I reports cover only a specific point in time, rather than an extended period
       - think of Type I report as more of a documentation review
     - **Type II Reports**: go further and also provide the auditor’s opinion on the operating effectiveness of the controls
       - the auditor actually confirms the controls are functioning properly